arnauoller/fabric-samples/logging-system/README.md

 node issue.js
 ```

-### Buy and Redeem the paper
+### Accept and terminate the contract

 This is running as *Digibank*; you've not acted as this organization before so in your 'Digibank' window run the following command in the
 `fabric-samples/commercial-paper/` directory

 `./roles/digibank.sh`

-You can now run the applications to buy and redeem the paper.
-Change to the
+You can now run the applications to accept the contract and terminate the contract Change to the
 `commercial-paper/organization/digibank/application`

 *Add the Identity to be used*